 How to Reach

-The refuge is situated in the center of India near Jabalpur and Mandla Town.
+The refuge is situated in the centre of India near Jabalpur and Mandla Town.
 Jabalpur is well connected with New Delhi by Air and Rail.
 Usually two flights operate one from New Delhi and one from Mumbai.
 Recently flight between Hyderabad, Chennai and Bangaluru have started operating.
 The State is also interconnected by flights using small aircraft.
 The flight schedule keeps on changing hence confirm it before booking.

 There are four overnight trains that ply between Jabalpur and the Capital City.

 By road Kanha is about 165 km from Jabalpur, and more than 150 from Pench National Park.
 Approximately same distance is there between Bandhavgarh and Kanha National Park in MP.
-Gondia City in Maharashtra is at a distance of ninety six kilometers.
+Gondia City in Maharashtra is at a distance of ninety six kilometres.